 It is the same with commercial growing.
 If we don’t have a strong plant, we’re not going to be able to produce as many spikes as we’d like with as many flowers as we like.
 We need a strong plant, but also it cannot be too strong or you’re going to decrease the height of the plant and the number of flowers.
 You really have to have a healthy, strong plant that is the exact size with as many leaves as you need to go to the next step to produce as many spikes and flowers as we can.

 Obviously climate control is very important as well.
 The two most important things are climate control and fertilizer.

-Plant-Prod: What’s your experience with the Plant-Prod fertilizers?
+Plant-Prod: What’s your experience with the Plant-Prod water soluble fertilizers?
 Have you used other brands over the years?

 Danielle: We’ve been using Plant-Prod for a long time.
 We like them because the formulations are pure and complete.
 Really, whatever it tells you is in the bag is what you get when you’re mixing the fertilizer, which is very important so you know what you’re using.

 Another thing is the really great experience I have had with the customer service.
 Anytime I have a question or I have a problem, or I need something, that maybe is not even completely related to just the fertilizer, Plant-Prod is right there to answer all the questions and help us understand what we need to do.